Bellatrix-Melody/Windows-XP-with-Custom-Colors-XFCE/README.md

 So RedmondXP uses several CSS documents to assign the color of various elements and pulls them all into a primary CSS file called gtk.css in the gtk-3.0.
 I just set custom varriables to be called in the other documents, which you can see in gtk.css under the "custom colors" comment.
 The only files I touched are found in recolor-target/gtk-3.0/ so it should be easy to use something like  `grep -l varriablename *.css`  to see what I changed.
 The rest of the CSS files are unchanged.

-I also edit the file themerc in xfce/ since it determines the color of test in your title bar.
+I also edit the file themerc in xfce/ since it determines the color of text in your title bar.

 # Credits